sawmti/saw20_02/README.md

 # Project structure - Group SAW 20_02

-This repository contains a simple skeleton of a web page which contains a REST service implemented in Node and a simple Web client that invokes the service.
+This repository contains two submodules to external github repositories.
+One of them contains a client and the second one an api to feed data to the client.

-- [client](https://github.com/sawmti/saw20_02/tree/main/client) contains the source code of the web client (html/css/javascript files)
+- [client](https://github.com/mdbesoain/saw_g02_client) Contains the source code of the web client.
+It was implemented with React using the [Material Dashboard React.
+Coded by Creative Tim"](https://www.creative-tim.com/product/material-dashboard-react)

 - [api](https://github.com/sawmti/saw20_02/tree/main/api) contains the source code of the REST API
 ## Running locally